 Research Internships for Stanford Undergraduates

-The Stanford Summer Research Program in Biomedical Sciences/Amgen Scholars Program is an nine-week residential internship program.
-It offers undergraduates from across the country who want to prepare for and enter Ph.D. programs in biomedical sciences a unique opportunity for advanced research experience within a world-class university.
+The Stanford Summer Research Program in Biomedical Sciences/Amgen Scholars Program is a nine-week paid residential internship program serving undergraduates from across the country who want to prepare for and enter Ph.D. programs in biomedical sciences.

-SURGE provides undergraduate scholars (from Stanford and other U.S. institutions) with a mentored research experience in a Stanford research group or laboratory.
-This fully funded, eight-week, summer residential program combines a rigorous research assignment with a comprehensive training and mentoring program.
-SURGE focuses on preparing students for graduate school, and therefore targets rising undergraduate juniors and seniors.
+SURGE provides undergraduates (from Stanford and other U.S. institutions) with a mentored research experience in a geoscience or engineering laboratory.
+This fully funded, eight-week, summer residential program combines a rigorous research assignment with comprehensive training and mentoring.
+SURGE targets rising undergraduate juniors and seniors.

 SURF is designed for undergraduates from Stanford and other U.S. institutions.
 SURF interns receive a stipend for 10 weeks during the summer to live on campus and work with a faculty mentor in the School of Engineering and other students to produce an identifiable research result.